 Conclusion: Systematic and Edifying Philosophy Reconsidered

 Preston Stovall is a postdoctoral researcher in the Department of Philosophy and Social Science at the University of Hradec Králové.
-He received his Ph.D. in philosophy from the University of Pittsburgh.
+He received his B.A. from Montana State University, his M.A. from Texas A&M University, and his Ph.D. from the University of Pittsburgh.
+He works in the philosophy of language, the philosophy of mind, and metaphysics, informed by a reading of the German idealists and the American pragmatists.

 “Stovall fills an important hole in the Sellars-Brandom account of normativity, the question of how normative rationality is acquired developmentally, by appealing to work in cognitive science on collective intentionality and sensitivity to norms, and by introducing a novel analysis of collective planning talk.
 This is an intriguing and sophisticated account of a central issue in philosophy.” – Stephen Turner, University of South Florida, USA